 I absolutely love [The Persona 5 Phan Game].
 It really feels like a fantastic recreation of the game in bite-sized format, everything from the mad scramble for time, to carefully puzzling out the optimal attack sequence to wipe a floor in one shot for maximum efficiency.
 Gold star, mate, gold star.

 Fully embracing the theme is what makes Anna’s Roundtable so special.
 The giant pool of units and faithful gameplay makes Anna’s Roundtable feel like a Fire Emblem title.
 The tiles all have a retro appearance to them.
 The various tokens and units breathe extra life into everything.
-It’s easy to feel a bit of nostalgia while playing Anna’s Roundtable.
+It’s easy to feel a bit of nostalgia when playing.